abdelkarim-elhajjami/synthline/README.md

 - **Highly Configurable**: Control all aspects of generated requirements
 - **Multiple Output Formats**: Export as JSON or CSV
 - **Web Interface**: Intuitive UI for configuration

+## New Feature: PACE Prompt Optimization

+Synthline now includes PACE (Prompt Actor-Critic Editing) for prompt optimization (https://aclanthology.org/2024.findings-acl.436/).
+This technique improves the quality and relevance of generated requirements by:

+- Using multiple "actors" to generate candidate outputs
+- Employing "critics" to evaluate these outputs and provide feedback
+- Iteratively refining prompts based on collected feedback
+- Measuring diversity to select the best performing prompt

+The PACE approach helps create more diverse, accurate, and domain-specific requirements with minimal manual intervention.

+To use PACE:
+1. Select "PACE Optimization" in the prompt approach settings
+2. Configure the number of iterations and actor-critic pairs
+3. Click "Optimize Prompt" before generating data

 ## Getting Started